rusty-celery/rusty-celery/README.md

 python examples/celery_app.py produce
 ```

 You'll need to have Python 3 installed, along with the requirements listed in the `requirements.txt` file.
+You'll also have to provide a task name.
+This example implements 4 tasks: `add`, `buggy_task`, `long_running_task` and `bound_task`

 #### Run Rust Beat app